dchampion/crypto/src/README.md

 The code in the `core` package implements the low&ndash;level cryptographic primitives on which the code in the `api` package depends.

 With very few exceptions, the code in this package is free of dependencies on external, third&ndash;party modules and libraries (modules such as `math` and `os` could not be avoided, but the services they provide are so essential that they could not  be feasibly omitted).
-I did this for two reasons: 1) As a learning exercise&mdash;it is more effective to learn by writing functions than it is by calling them&mdash;and 2) as a security measure&mdash;one can never be too sure about code in external librarie (see [SolarWinds](https://www.wired.com/story/solarwinds-hack-supply-chain-threats-improvements/) and [Log4j](https://www.pcmag.com/how-to/what-is-the-log4j-exploit-and-what-can-you-do-to-stay-safe) for elaboration).
+I did this for two reasons: 1) As a learning exercise&mdash;it is more effective to learn by writing functions than it is by calling them&mdash;and 2) as a security measure&mdash;one can never be too sure about code in external libraries (see [SolarWinds](https://www.wired.com/story/solarwinds-hack-supply-chain-threats-improvements/) and [Log4j](https://www.pcmag.com/how-to/what-is-the-log4j-exploit-and-what-can-you-do-to-stay-safe) for elaboration).

 Following is a short description of each module in the `core` package: